Symphony Differentiates with Security in Team Collab

 The solution was first built by the startup Perzo and later combined with an internal application created by the financial firm Goldman Sachs, ultimately being made into an independent company with funding from Goldman and 14 other financial firms.
 Although there were other team collaboration tools on the market when Symphony was founded in 2014, their perceived lack of security was potentially putting Wall Street firms at risk, so a more secure solution was needed.
 Its flagship product, Symphony Enterprise Tier, provides the many functions found in other solutions such as real-time collaboration, persistent messaging, document sharing, and conferencing, and differentiated capabilities such as end-to-end encryption, comprehensive compliance, encrypted search, and open APIs which many companies use to build bots and apps on top of the platform.

-The core of Symphony is its best-in-class security that was built for the rigors of Wall Street.
 The Symphony Enterprise Tier solution is built with end-to-end encryption, which enables individuals to collaborate with one another within their own company and between companies without fear of a breach or the data being stolen.
 Symphony offers a separate, fully independent, on-premises key management system where the unprotected keys never leave the customer premises.
 The proof of its best-in-class security comes from its customer base, which includes over 300 of the world's premier financial services firms.
 The financial industry has some of the most demanding customers, and 16 of the world's 20 largest investment banks use Symphony.

 In addition to end-to-end encryption, Symphony's "security first" approach includes the following features: